Bifurcation values of polynomial functions and perverse sheaves: Introduction

-\begin{theorem} Let $f: \CC^3 \longrightarrow \CC$ be a non-degenerate polynomial at infinity such that $\dim \Gamma_{\infty}(f)=3$.
-Then, if $f$ has isolated singularities at infinity over $b \in K_f \setminus [f( {\rm Sing} f) \cup \{ f(0) \} ]$, we have $b \in B_f$.
-In particular, if $f$ has isolated singularities at infinity, we have $K_f \setminus \{ f(0) \} \subset B_f$. \end{theorem} For $n=3$ in the generic case, we thus confirm the conjecture of \cite{N-Z}.
+For $n=3$ in the generic case, we thus confirm the conjecture of \cite{N-Z}.
 In fact, to prove Theorem \ref{MT-2} we show moreover that the Euler characteristics with compact support of the fibers of $f : \CC^n \longrightarrow \CC$ jump at the point $b$.
 The jump of Euler characteristics was used as a test for the bifurcation locus in case of ``isolated singularities at infinity'' (defined in various ways) in many other articles and from different points of view (see \cite{ALM-1}, \cite{ALM-2}, \cite{Broughton}, \cite{H-L}, \cite{H-N}, \cite{P}, \cite{S-T-1}, \cite{S}, \cite{T-2} etc.).
 To introduce our results in higher dimensions, we need also the following definition.

 \begin{definition} We say that an atypical face $\gamma_i \prec \Gamma_{\infty}(f)$ is \emph{relatively simple} if the cone $\sigma_i := \sigma ( \gamma_i ) \subset \RR^n$ which corresponds to it in the dual fan of $\Gamma_{\infty}(f)$ is simplicial or satisfies the condition $\dim \sigma_i \leq 3$. \end{definition} This condition implies that the constant sheaf on the affine toric variety associated to the cone $\sigma_i$ such that $\dim \sigma_i = n - \dim \gamma_i$ is perverse (up to some shift).
 If $\sigma_i$ is simplicial, then the affine toric variety associated to it is an orbifold and the perversity follows.
 If $\dim \sigma_i \leq 3$ we can show the corresponding perversity by a result of Fieseler \cite{F} on the intersection cohomology complexes of toric varieties.
 See Lemma \ref{PL} below.
 In higher dimensions, this perversity is essential in our proof of the the inverse inclusion $K_f \setminus \{ f(0) \} \subset B_f$.
 Note that if $\dim \gamma_i \geq n-3$ we have $\dim \sigma_i \leq 3$ and the atypical face $\gamma_i$ is relatively simple.
 In particular, if $n \leq 4$ this condition is always satisfied.
 Now we define a function $\chi_c: \CC \longrightarrow \ZZ$ on $\CC$ by